FrancescoPetillo/Pizzeria/README.md

 ## 🧐 About <a name = "about"></a>

-- Pizzeria è **Applicazione Software** per ordinare pizze e sfizi online.
+- Pizzeria Franvittore is a **Software Application** created to order pizzas.
 - Home page provides an
 overview of the organization.
 - Users can choose from the existing menu and